-Welcome to System z® Platform Test, also known as Integration Test.
+Welcome to z Systems™ Platform Test, also known as Integration Test.
 Our organization consists of various teams, including:

-The z/OS System z Parallel Sysplex Recovery (GA22-7286-01) report describes our experiences performing recovery actions in our Parallel Sysplex environment.
+The z/OS z Systems Parallel Sysplex Recovery (GA22-7286-01) report describes our experiences performing recovery actions in our Parallel Sysplex environment.
+Find test reports and interim updates in test report library

 After general availability (GA), testing of z/OS continues through Consolidated Service Test (CST), where z/OS service along with key subsystems and tools service continues to be tested together.
 CST recommends service on a quarterly and monthly basis with published results.